 Now for our favorite part- zero waste bottled water.
 Yes, it does exist.

-There are two alternatives when it comes to zero-waste water without resorting to your terrible tasting tap water laden with chlorine…but, I digress.
+There are two alternatives when it comes to zero-waste water without resorting to your terrible tasting tap water laden with chlorine.
 The first is a bottled water cooler.
-The larger size bottles, often called carboys, that are dispensed through a bottled water cooler are reused 30-50 times!
-And it gets even better, we recycle them at the end of their life.
+The larger size bottles, often called carboys, are dispensed through a bottled water cooler and can be reused 30-50 times!
+And it gets even better because we can recycle them at the end of their life.
 We have partnered with a local recycling center to bundle and repurpose not only the bottles themselves but, the cardboard that they come in.

 In addition, our water coolers last well, pretty much a lifetime.
 Not to toot our own horn but, quite frankly we are masters at making these babies last.
 With our on-staff professionals and years of training, we have been able to create a system that keeps the production of new water coolers to a minimum.
-But, wait…there is more.
-Once a water cooler does finally reach the end its life, it is scrapped (again with a local vendor) and the parts are repurposed.
+And when a water cooler does finally reach the end of its life, it is scrapped (again with a local vendor) and the parts are repurposed.

-Duh…we are local.
 Our water source is local, our plant is in downtown Cleveland and our routes are optimized to minimize driving distance.
-All new vehicles added to our fleet are larger, enabling us to deliver more of our fresh water in each trip.
+All new vehicles added to our fleet are larger, enabling us to deliver more of our freshwater on each trip.
 In addition, our drivers are trained to turn their vehicles off when idling, further reducing emissions.